influxdata/docs-v2/content/influxdb/cloud/notebooks/overview.md

 Timezones are selected in the dropdown list with local time (default) or UTC.

 ## Cell types
-Notebooks are comprised of different cells.
 Add one or more of the following cell types to your notebook:

 - **Input: Metric Selector**:
 Filter out your data using group keys.